 RELEVANT DEFINITIONS:

-2.«#» “Requirements Slice Output” or “RSO”(XX/XX/XX Version) means, for each month, the portion of «Customer Name»’s Slice Output Energy that is equal to the lesser of: (1) «Customer Name»’s Critical Slice Amount for such month; (2) «Customer Name»’s Annual Net Requirement for such month, less monthly amounts purchased under the Block Product, as specified in Exhibit C; or (3) «Customer Name»’s Total Retail Load metered for such month, less «Customer Name»’s Dedicated Resources shown in Exhibit A for such month and less monthly amounts purchased under the Block Product, as specified in Exhibit C.
+2.«#» “Requirements Slice Output” or “RSO”(XX/XX/XX Version) means, for each month, the portion of «Customer Name»’s Slice Output Energy that is equal to the lesser of: (1) «Customer Name»’s Critical Slice Amount for such month; (2) «Customer Name»’s Annual Net Requirement for such month, less monthly amounts purchased under the Block Product, as specified in Exhibit C; (3) «Customer Name»’s Total Retail Load metered for such month, less «Customer Name»’s Dedicated Resources in Exhibit A for such month and less monthly amounts purchased under the Block Product, as specified in Exhibit C; or (4) «Customer Name»’s Total Retail Load metered for such month, less «Customer Name»’s Dedicated Resources in Exhibit A for such month, less any additional generation from a Dedicated Resource that exceeds the amount in Exhibit A that «Customer Name» uses to serve its Total Retail Load and to fulfill a state or federal renewable resource standard or other comparable legal obligation, and less monthly amounts purchased under the Block Product, as specified in Exhibit C.

 5. SLICE PRODUCT (11/13/24 Version)